Nothing Is Broken. It’s Just Not Working Together.

-Why Estate Planning Breaks Over Time
+Why Your Estate Plan Breaks Over Time (And How to Fix It)

 Estate planning breaks when it’s treated as a document instead of a system designed to endure time.